 An all-around scan will be launched on the external storage media.
 Wait a few minutes to finish the scanning.
 During the process, you can locate the targeted files, as well as pause or stop it.

 Once the scanning ends, you can preview the files from the scanning result.
 To get the files back, click "Recover" and save them into another safe location.

 As you may have noticed, in the vast majority of situations, the "Access Denied" error is very easy to solve, but if your case is more complex, you can simply choose to recover the information from the device with the help of Recoverit and if you consider it prudent.
-You can reformat the device to re-store the information on it but this time you will be guaranteeing compatibility with Windows operating systems.
+You can reformat the device to restore the information on it but this time you will be guaranteed compatibility with Windows operating systems.